-The fuel price hike doesn't have to kill your road trip dreams: How to save when driving long distances
+The fuel price hike doesn't have to kill your December road trip: How to save when driving long distances

-Every South African's wallet collectively clutched its hearts when the fuel price hiked up again today - potentially dashing hopes for a proper Easter holiday and increasing the appeal of a staycation.
+Every South African's wallet collectively clutched its hearts when they heard about a predicted fuel hike for December - potentially dashing hopes for a proper end-of-year holiday and increasing the appeal of a staycation.

 While it means you'll have to tighten your budget, it doesn't mean your holiday time has to suffer.
 Consider more home-cooked meals and snacks and less splurging on padstal food, for one.

 But how can one cut down on the most costly expense - fuel?

 There are various ways to lessen your fuel consumption and increase your budget, you just have to drive smartly and not be susceptible to any Fast and the Furious notions when on the open road.